shirou/gopsutil/README.rst

   - various status

-Some codes are ported some functions from Ohai. very thanks.
+Some codes are ported from Ohai. many thanks.

 Current Status